About Actuarial Science

 - STAT 304 Applied Regression Analysis

-Note that students interested in pursuing health-related careers should take ECON 227 and SOCI 223 as their electives, students interested in pursuing more finance-related careers should take BUAD 442 and ECON 232 as their electives, and students interested in statistics-related careers should take STAT 302 and STAT 304 as their electives.
+Note that students interested in pursuing health-related careers should take ECON 227 and SOCI 223 as their electives, students interested in pursuing more finance-related careers should take BUAD 442 and ECON 232 as their electives, and students interested in statistics-related careers should take STAT 304 as an electives.

 Board of Actuaries